RubyBarSchool/RubyBarSchool/README.md

 # About Me

-##  Never be bullied into silence.
-Never allow yourself to be made a victim.
-Accept no one’s definition of your life; define yourself. —Harvey Fierstein
+##  Faith is the art of holding on to things your reason has once accepted, in spite of your changing moods. —C.S.
+Lewis
 ![](https://komarev.com/ghpvc/?username=truongtv1399it&color=blue)

 ![rubybarschool's GitHub stats](https://github-readme-stats.vercel.app/api?username=rubybarschool&show_icons=true&theme=dracula)